canonical/lxd/doc/storage.md

   storage entities is not recommended by Ceph upstream.
 You may see unexpected and erratic failures which are unrelated to LXD itself.

-#### The following commands can be used to create ZFS storage pools
+#### The following commands can be used to create Ceph storage pools

 - Create a osd storage pool named "pool1" in the CEPH cluster "ceph".